tejasvivig29/Trivia-Board/README.md

 # **Trivia-Board**

-Trivia-Board is a single page online quiz application built on React.Js using one of the most important features of React, React Hooks.
+Trivia-Board is a single page online quiz web application built on React.Js using one of the most important features of React, React Hooks.

 ## Welcome to Trivia Board